 – Howard Beale

-Paddy Chayefsky’s character, Howard Beale, wasn’t the first protagonist to point a finger at dopamine addicts.
-Satirists have been writing about dopamine-induced behaviors for centuries.
-It is evident, whether it is Swift exploring dopamine’s influences on Liilput’s fear addicts, Dickens staging a dopamine intervention on money addict Ebeneezer Scrooge, Wilde shining a light on the esteem addicts of Victorian England, or Orwell providing a peek into what will happen if diseased power addicts continue to destroy and conquer.
+Paddy Chayefsky’s character, Howard Beale, wasn’t the first protagonist to kvetch about dopamine-induced madness.
+Satirists have been lampooning DIMwits for centuries.
+Swift wrote about Liilput’s fear addicts, Dickens staged a dopamine intervention on money addict Ebeneezer Scrooge, Wilde shone a light on Victorian England’s esteem addicts, Orwell guesstimated what could happen if diseased power addicts continued to destroy and conquer.

-As each of these writers turned reality on its head to skewer the buffoonery, insanity, and inhumanity that riled them, they somehow ended up diagnosing dopamine addiction — long before there was brain scanning equipment to reveal how the brain disease they were writing about worked.
+As each of these writers turned reality on its head to skewer the buffoonery, insanity, and inhumanity that riled them, they somehow ended up exposing and diagnosing dopamine-induced madness — long before there was brain scanning equipment to reveal how the brain disease they were writing about worked.

 All incisive social critique is really an exposé on dopamine addicts running amuck in diseased societies.
-When the censors stopped Rod Serling from exposing bigotry, xenophobia, and general stupidity during prime time, he wove his insights into Twilight Zone vignettes and Planet of the Apes.
+When the censors stopped Rod Serling from featuring bigotry, xenophobia, and general stupidity during prime time, he wove his insights into Twilight Zone vignettes and the first Planet of the Apes film.
 Gene Roddenberry created Star Trek and planted his dopamine addicts in outer space.
-Theodor Geisel, writing as Dr. Seuss, filled children’s books with simpleminded caricatures who had about as much insight into their diseased behaviors as the pigs in Mr. Orwell’s Animal Farm.
+Theodor Geisel, writing as Dr. Seuss, filled children’s books with simpleminded caricatures who had about as much insight into their diseased behaviors as the manipulative pigs in Mr. Orwell’s Animal Farm.

-The problem is that dopamine addiction is so all pervasive it’s reached pandemic proportion.
-So much so, even the smartest scientists can’t understand how, why, and that they share a vested interest in not wanting to look into the possibility they’ve spent their lives earning degrees, titles, and positions in the hopes of being accepted into an exclusive club dedicated to keeping anyone from figuring out a brain disease has turned everyone into dopamine addicts.
+The problem is that dopamine-induced madness and addiction are so all pervasive they’ve reached pandemic proportion.
+So much so, even smart scientists can’t understand how, why, and that they share a vested interest in not wanting to look into the possibility they’ve spent their lives earning degrees, titles, and positions in the hopes of being accepted into an exclusive club dedicated to keeping anyone from figuring out a brain disease has turned everyone into dopamine addicts.

-It would be interesting to invite scientists to view a Twilight Zone episode about highly intelligent researchers scrambling to keep anyone from discovering a brain disease capable of keeping sufferers from wanting to know they had the disease.
-My guess is very, very few of them would figure out they were the researchers being satirized.
+It would be interesting to invite scientists to view a Twilight Zone episode about highly intelligent researchers unconsciously colluding, consorting, and conniving to keep one another from discovering a brain disease capable of keeping them from wanting to know they’re suffering from a debilitating disease.
+My guess is that most, if not all, would discover everybody’s face but their own.